UCL-Biosciences/Auto-Prot/docs/compare-analysis-methods.md

 Note these must be correct as they specify the outpath paths used by the jupyter notebook that compares the results.

 ### Compare the results
 Open the jupyter notebook `autoprot/reporting/compare-autoprot-msstats.ipynb` (you will need something that runs jupyter notebooks).
-This is where the fun starts, if it works.
+Use the `auto-proteomics` kernel.
+This is where the fun starts, if it works :'D

 First the **log2-transformed** data.
 At this point, both analyses have received the same data and applied log2-transformation, and both use Limma to calculate DE.
 The results should be the same.